Aliases for ALDH2 Gene

 GeneCards Summary for ALDH2 Gene

 ALDH2 (Aldehyde Dehydrogenase 2 Family Member) is a Protein Coding gene.
-Diseases associated with ALDH2 include Alcohol Sensitivity, Acute and Alcohol Dependence.
-Among its related pathways are Drug metabolism - cytochrome P450 and Glycerolipid metabolism.
+Diseases associated with ALDH2 include Alcohol Sensitivity, Acute and Alcohol Use Disorder.
+Among its related pathways are Pyruvate metabolism and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH1B1.

 Aldehyde dehydrogenase enzymes oxidize aldehydes to generate carboxylic acids for use in the muscle and heart.
 Numerous aldehyde dehydrogenase genes exist, of which ALDH2 is best known for its role in alcohol oxidation.